inko-lang/website/source/news/inko-progress-report-september-2019.html.md

 ## Progress for a self-hosting Inko compiler

 In September we also started making serious progress towards a self-hosting compiler.
-There is a [work-in-progress merge request](https://gitlab.com/inko-lang/inko/merge_requests/81), but since it's pretty light on details we'll try to cover everything interesting here.
+A [work-in-progress merge request](https://gitlab.com/inko-lang/inko/merge_requests/81) exists, but since it's pretty light on details we'll try to cover everything interesting here.

 Let's start with what we have so far: